Forcing minimal patterns of triods: Triod twists

+Observe that depending on the choice of the \emph{branch} $b_j, j=0,1,2$ containing the \emph{block} $C$, we get three distinct \emph{unimodal triod twist pattens} $\Gamma_j^{ \frac{p}{q} }$ , $ j=1,2,3$ with the same \emph{rotation number} $\frac{p}{q}$ (recall that we treat \emph{branches} to be distinguishable).
+See Figure \ref{drawing5} for the case $\frac{p}{q} < \frac{1}{3} $ and Figure \ref{drawing6} for the case $\frac{p}{q} > \frac{1}{3} $.
+Lemma \ref{rot:one:third} together with the above leads us to the following Theorem.

-\begin{theorem} For a given rational number $\rho \in ( \frac{1}{3}, \frac{1}{2} ) $, there exists precisely $3$ unimodal triod-rot-twist patterns of rotation number $\rho$.
-These $3$ patterns are related by a $\frac{1}{3}$-flip.
-No uinmodal triod-rot-twists exists with rotation number greater than or equal to $\frac{1}{2}$. \end{theorem}
+\begin{theorem} For a given positive rational number $\frac{p}{q} $ strictly less than a half and not equal to a third, there exists three distinct unimodal triod twist patterns of rotation number $\frac{p}{q}$.
+There exists a unique unimodal triod twist pattern of rotation number one third and no unimodal triod twist pattern exists with rotation number greater than or equal to a half. \end{theorem}